heoelri/adopac/labs/lab2/lab2.md

 * Click "Save"
 * Select "Commit directly to the master branch"
 * Click "Save"
-* Goto "Pipelines" > "Pipelines"
+* Click on "Run" (to manually trigger our pipeline)
-* Select our pipeline
+* Select the "master" branch
-* Select the last run
+* Click on "Run"

 Our pipeline looks slightly different now: